Former media tycoon Conrad Black goes back to jail

 Black was released from prison a year ago while his case was under appeal, which resulted in two of his three fraud convictions being vacated and a shortening of his original 78-month sentence.

 Black will face deportation from the United States after his release.
-That could come earlier than the remaining 13 months in his sentence based on time off for good behaviour.
+That could come earlier than the remaining 13 months in his sentence based on time off for good behavior.

 (Reporting by Barbara Liston; Editing by Pascal Fletcher and Bill Trott)